it-projects-llc/addons-dev/account_analytic_quant/README.rst

 How *quants* are distributed:

-* Beggining from the oldest expenses, distirbuted quants to corresponding containers proportionally to link weight
+* Beggining from the oldest expenses, distirbute quants to corresponding containers proportionally to link weight
 * At next stage, we are trying to destribute quants to containers that belong to quants' interval.
 Quants are distributed proportionally to size of found